sujathakogapu/demo/README.md

-# I created this repository to learn java
+# I created this repository to learn java programming language.